 How to stop kitchen compost bin from smelling.

-If possible, empty the caddy every day or so.
 A quick wash and spray over with a fragrant cleaning fluid, after emptying, all helps.

 Some people use bicarbonate of soda powder, sprinkled in the base, after washout.